 What is CRO?

 CRO stands for conversion rate optimisation.
-It’s the process of enhancing your site to improve visitor metrics.
+It’s the process of enhancing your site to improve visitor metrics and drive maximum conversions.
 The action doesn’t necessarily have to mean a customer purchase.
 You can optimise for any desired action you want visitors to take on a page.
 For example, anything from a newsletter signup, to an app download, sale, receiving a call back, a video view and so on.

 If your marketing efforts are driving traffic to your site, but your conversion rates are poor or have room for improvement – then CRO can help you get more value.